Is Rugby Dangerous for Children? Understanding the Risks of Brain Injury

 (Information source: http://www.englandrugby.com)

 The UK and the USA are patently very different nations with different populations.
-The fact that American football which is barely played in this country - has been strongly connected to brain injury, may speak to the greater level of research that has been conducted into sports-related injuries in young people in America.
-This doesn't, however, mean that we should ignore the rising trend for concussions.
-When children suffer traumatic brain injuries because of road collisions, we actively try and make the roads safer and to instil a sense of road safety into our children.
-The same should be done in regards to sports injuries, and the '4 Rs' is a good start.
+The fact that American football - which is barely played in this country - has been strongly connected to brain injury may speak to the greater level of research that has been conducted into sports-related injuries in young people in America.
+This doesn’t, however, mean that we should ignore the rising trend for concussions.
+When children suffer traumatic brain injuries because of road collisions, we actively try to make the roads safer and to instil a sense of road safety into our children.
+The same should be done in regard to sports injuries, and the ‘4 Rs’ is a good start.

 As well as having a better understanding of concussion, it’s a good idea to try and make sure that your son or daughter knows it is important that they tell you if they have been concussed, even if they think they have recovered immediately.
 A concussion is a brain injury, even when it does not have serious implications, and making sure that you know of any brain injuries that your son or daughter might have suffered is extremely important.

-You can find out more about concussion and sport by following the links below:
+You can find out more about concussion in sport by following the links below: